cqtan/Angulara-Sandbox-Time/readme.md

 * Configure Heroku and deploy to it to test database compatibility
 * Make a homepage to prototype the layout and apply the dependencies on it
 * Implement the first part of the RESTful Api in which some seed data are shown
 * Make sure it also works in Heroku again
+* Don't forget to also seed to the database in Heroku!
+    * **heroku run php artisan db:seed**

 ## Notes:
 * When creating relationships it is advisable to add integrity to both the database through [migrations](https://laravel.com/docs/5.3/migrations) and the model through [Eloquent](https://laravel.com/docs/5.3/eloquent-relationships).